vllm

 - High-throughput serving with various decoding algorithms, including parallel sampling, beam search, and more

-- Tensor parallelism and pipeline parallelism support for distributed inference
+- Tensor, pipeline, data and expert parallelism support for distributed inference

 - Streaming outputs